UaMV/appear-in-wp/readme.txt

 `AIWP_SHOW_TOGGLE
 AIWP_SHOW_INVITE`

+= Documentation =

+Documentation and implementation can be viewed [here](https://typwheel.xyz/appear-in-wp).

+Learn more about [appear.in](http://appear.in "appear.in") - a product of [Telenor Digital AS](http://www.telenor.com/ "Telenor Digital") built with WebRTC technologies.

 == Installation ==

 1. Upload the `appear-in-wp` directory to `/wp-content/plugins/`
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Ensure pages are served via HTTPS.

 == Frequently Asked Questions ==